Are Breakfast Cereals Healthy or Unhealthy?

 Read the entire list to detect tricky ingredients like added sugars in other forms like corn syrup, barley malt, and fructose.

-- Protein to make your breakfast healthier: Protein makes you feel full for longer and thus helps to control appetite (22, 23).
+- Add protein to make your breakfast healthier: Protein makes you feel full for longer and thus helps to control appetite (22, 23).

 This is perhaps because of its effect on the levels of certain hormones including the hunger hormone ghrelin and a fullness hormone called peptide YY (24, 25).